 14- No driving for one or two weeks after surgery.

-15- It is recommended that you stop smoking for 2-3 weeks after surgery because nicotine slows healing and increases the risk of complications.
+15- It is recommended that you stop smoking 2-3 weeks before and after surgery because nicotine slows healing and increases the risk of complications.

-16- Swelling and bruising is common after nose surgery.
-Swelling will gradually subside during the first month to some extent but it takes a few months to completely fade away.
+16- Swelling and bruising are common after nose surgery.
+The swelling will gradually subside during the first month to some extent but it takes a few months to completely fade away.
 The best remedy for swelling is the passage of time.
 Bruising will subside within 2-3 weeks following the surgery.

 17- Swelling and bruising under the eyes are also common side effects of rhinoplasty that usually subside within the first 2-3 weeks after surgery.
 So not to worry.